drardito/CS-Ed-Data-and-AI/Data and Education Course Outline.md

 1. **Review the Course.** Be sure to look over (and bookmark) the course [GitHub repository.](https://github.com/drardito/CS-Ed-Data-and-AI/tree/main) Start with the [landing page](https://github.com/drardito/CS-Ed-Data-and-AI/blob/main/Exploring%20Data%20and%20AI%20in%20Education.md).

 2. **Getting set up** with resources and tools.
 Locate the books mentioned here (and bookmark them for easy access); explore the web resources; and download/install Python and R, and their associated IDEs.
 And don't forget to join [our Slack channel](https://join.slack.com/t/newworkspace-kbf1630/shared_invite/zt-1vx3yccpi-nki_qF3DAD~AFsKTgelqRQ).
+Once you get set up, please post your intentions for this course to the #data-and-education channel.

 3. **Reading.** Please read [this brief article](https://slate.com/technology/2019/10/gender-binary-nonbinary-code-databases-values.html?utm_medium=social&utm_campaign=traffic&utm_source=article&utm_content=web_share) about how data structures relate to gender identities in computer systems and in real life.
 By the way, if this article interests you, you might have a look at [this talk by the author, Meredith Broussard.](https://youtu.be/DP0cuUOXS6Q)